-- Did you feel pressured when the amount started to gradually decrease? - Under the pressure of time, did you manage to have a clearer picture of your needs and priorities?
+- Did you feel pressured when the amount started to decrease gradually? - Under the pressure of time, did you manage to have a clearer picture of your needs and priorities?

-Establish an overview
+11. Establish an overview

-Entrepreneurial skill: Planning and management (Plan and organise; be able to rowing a mentortec AEP set a plan and manage better)
+Entrepreneurial skill: Planning and management (Plan and organise; be able to set a plan and manage better)